 - Read the post for FODMAP notes, tips and tricks.
 Worth your time, I promise.

 - The ginger is raw, so there’s not much we can do about that.
-If you’re concerned, you can cook the ginger with the spring onions.
-I would suggest adding the ginger when the oil is about 3/4 done.
+If you’re concerned, you can cook the ginger with the spring onions and fishing it out if it cooks prior to the spring onion.

 - Don’t leave the oil on the bench for hours to cool.
 Cool it quickly and then place it straight into the fridge.
 Botulism spores can grow at room temperature.